 Sherwood Point Lighthouse

 Built in 1883, automated in 1983.
 This Sturgeon Bay lighthouse was the last manned lighthouse on the Great Lakes.
-The facility is used as a private retreat house for Coast Guard personnel.
-Grounds are opened to the public during the Lighthouse Walk in June.
+The facility is now used as a private retreat house for Coast Guard personnel.
+Grounds are opened to the public during the Lighthouse Festival in June.

 For More Door County Lighthouse Information: